giogina/SpectraMatcher/documentation/quickstart.md

 When you start a new project, you may add your data files right away by clicking the folder icon or dragging files into the import area (Windows only).

-Project files use the `.smp` extension and are by default saved in a `{home}/SpectraMatcher/` directory.
+Vibronic spectra analysis sessions are stored in project files using the `.smp` extension, which by default are saved in a `{home}/SpectraMatcher/` directory.

 ## Data Import

 After creating a project, you’ll be taken to the **Import Data** tab.
-This screen shows all files available for analysis, together with their types and an overview of their contents.
+This screen shows all files available for analysis, together with their types (such as Gaussian output files, or experimental vibronic spectra), and an overview of their contents (e.g. the computation methods, level of theory, and first vibrational frequencies).

 If you added data in the setup screen, they’ll already be listed in the left-hand panel.
 You can add more files at any time by:
 - Clicking the **“Add file”** or **“Add folder”** buttons in the top-right, or